 - 6th Air Transport Division (headquartered at Sondok)

-- 8th Air Training Division (headquartered at Orang/Hoemun-ri, is also responsible for defense of the northeastern part of the country)
+- 8th Air Training Division (headquartered at Orang/Hoemun-ri, is also responsible for the defense of the northeastern part of the country)

 Within the divisions include associated forces like airborne (which has at least seven training bases) and reconnaissance.
 The KPAF has also had a drone (UAV) program since the 1970s.